etherealgloriaw/AE86-Team-Car2Share/README.old.md

 # Car2Share -- Carpool Application

+## This is not the final version, please check final-project branch, thanks!

 ## Project Summary:

 Car2Share is a carpool application for people who need a car ride living in Greater Vancouver.
 People could publish and view the carpool posts in real-time with other users, and share their previous carpool experiences with others.